Lignereux

-Lignereux is a French company, founded in 1787, which produces objets d'art.
+Lignereux is a French company, founded in 1787 by Martin-Eloy Lignereux, which produces objets d'art.
 Established in Paris and London, Lignereux plays a major role in decorative arts.
 Lignereux makes objects which are intended for art collectors.
 In 2015 Lignereux began to produce new objects, decorated by contemporary artists and craftspeople.

 History

 18th and 19th centuries

 Lignereux was founded by the marchand-mercier Martin-Eloy Lignereux, who formed a partnership with Dominique Daguerre in 1787.
 Their firm specialised in making objets d'art and luxury decorative items, and was celebrated throughout Europe.
 With boutiques in Paris and London, and exclusive deals with the porcelain manufactures Sèvres and Wedgwood—being the only retailer to sell Wedgwood porcelain in Paris from 1787, and the only one to sell Sèvres porcelain in London from the 1790s—Lignereux became a destination for art collectors at the time.

 In August 1789, Queen Marie-Antoinette entrusted Lignereux and Daguerre with her personal collection of objets d'art, in order to protect them from potential vandalism.

 The Parisian boutique, directed by Martin-Eloy Lignereux, became a tourist attraction, visited by rich foreigners who stayed in the French capital.
 A secret note from the Prefect of Police states in 1807 that “in peacetime, the maison of Daguerre and Lignereux turned over between 1,500,000 and 200,000,000 francs with foreign countries.”

 After Daguerre's death in 1796, Martin-Eloy Lignereux continued to develop his business as a creator of art objects.
 The best Parisian artists and craftsmen were called upon by the company to imagine furniture and objects “d’un goût nouveau” ("for a new taste").
 In 1802 and 1803 Lignereux was awarded a gold medal at the Exposition des Produits de l'Industrie Française.

 Maison Lignereux survived the French revolution and other historical event by adapting and anticipating trends in the decorative arts.

 In 1804, the company ceased to operate when an ill Lignereux yielded his stock to bronze-maker Pierre-Philippe Thomire.
 Lignereux himself died five years later.